wendlerc/dfs-graph-transformer/README.md

 ├── datasets <-- molecular and graph datasets
 ├── exp <-- scripts for the pretraining and evaluation ├── notebooks <-- some jupyter notebooks
-├── preprocessed <-- precomputed DFS code representations ├── results <-- scripts for the pretraining and evaluation ├── scripts <-- scripts for preprocessing data and submitting jobs to the cluster (you hopefully won't need that) └── src <-- nn architectures, dataset classes and trainers
+├── preprocessed <-- precomputed DFS code representations (you need to download them first see preprocessed/README.md) ├── results <-- scripts for the pretraining and evaluation ├── scripts <-- scripts for preprocessing data and submitting jobs to the cluster (you hopefully won't need that) └── src <-- nn architectures, dataset classes and trainers